huntlylee/Thyroid-nodule/README.md

 The notebook is structured as follows:

-1. **Introduction**: An overview of the thyroid nodule risk prediction and instructions on how to use the notebook.
+1. **Import**: Import all required packages.

 2. **Data Input**: A section for inputting user data.
-You will be prompted to enter relevant clinical features such as age, HDL-C levels, FBG levels, and creatinine levels.
+Please enter all required clinical features, such as age, HDL-C levels, FBG levels, and creatinine levels, into the proper fields.
+You may also select from different pre-trained machine learning models.

-3. **Model Loading**: Code to load the pre-trained machine learning model.
+3. **Data Preprocessing**: To automatically preprocess the above user inputs to the standard data format recognized by the model

-4. **Risk Prediction**: The notebook will use the input data to predict the risk of developing thyroid nodules and display the result.
+4. **Model Loading**: Code to load the pre-trained machine learning model.

-5. **Interpretation**: Explanation of the risk score and guidance on potential next steps based on the score.
+5. **Risk Prediction**: The notebook will use the input data to predict the risk of developing thyroid nodules and display the result.

 ## Using the Notebook